 The great news is that ExpressVPN has adopted a strict zero-logging policy according to the modern meaning of the word.
 What does this imply?
 First of all, there are no traffic records of your online activity, so no one can know which sites you accessed and what data you downloaded or uploaded.
 ExpressVPN systems are engineered so they do not store any kind of personal or otherwise sensitive data.
 While ExpressVPN knows that you are using it, it neither monitors your activity nor keeps records that can positively identify you as an individual

 The kind of information that is stored by the service is primarily related to your correspondence with the support staff and used for improving your user experience.
 By knowing what previous issues you had with the service, the staff can offer a better solution for any problems you may have in the future.
 This information is not shared with anyone else and it cannot jeopardize your privacy and anonymity in any way.
-Therefore, ExpressVPN allows you to be stealthy like a ninja and invisible like air, letting you have full freedom to access any kind of content that piques your interest, without anyone ever knowing about it.
-ExpressVPN also stores data regarding the duration of your connection, the quantity of transferred data, the protocols used, and similar aggregated information used solely to improve the overall service.
+ExpressVPN also stores data regarding the duration of your connection, the quantity of the transferred data, the protocols used, and similar aggregated information used solely to improve its services.